cloudflare/cloudflare-docs/products/workers/src/content/learning/profiling-workers.md

 # Profiling Workers

-For long-running or complex Workers, you need to understand where your code is spending the most time.
+For long-running or complex Workers, `wrangler inspect`(beta) will help you understand where your code is spending the most time.

-That's why we're launching a beta version of `wrangler inspect`.
-We're beginning to integrate the Workers platform with the Chrome Developer Tools, and starting today, you can use `wrangler dev --inspect` to get a CPU profile of your Worker.
+As part of the Workers platform's integration with Chrome Developer Tools, you can use `wrangler dev --inspect` to get a CPU profile of your Worker.

 <StreamVideo id="f11809a382160334e9be9a2aedf13d1d" />